Here’s Who Won TIME’s 2019 Person of the Year Reader Poll

 More than 27 million votes were cast in this year’s survey, which offers members of the public the chance to vote on who they think had the most impact on the events of the last year.
 Last year, it was won by Korean pop stars BTS.

-More than 30% of visitors to the 2019 poll selected the Hong Kong protesters, who have staged mass demonstrations in the semiautonomous city since June.
+More than 30% of visitors to the 2019 poll selected the Hong Kong protestors, who have staged mass demonstrations in the semiautonomous city since June.
 The protests initially began in response to a controversial extradition bill, but have since grown into a outright rebellion demanding greater autonomy from China.

 The protestors prompted the Hong Kong government to formally withdraw the bill, and have been credited with inspiring a record turnout at local elections held in November.
 But the demonstrations have grown more belligerent in recent months, as police have used increasingly aggressive tactics to confront a more radical core of protestors willing to use violence to achieve their goals.